Imperial-MIND-lab/integrated-info-decomp/README.rst

 Citation
 --------

 If you use :code:`phyid` in your research, please cite the following papers:
+-Mediano, Rosas, et al. (2021) Towards an extended taxonomy of information dynamics via Integrated Information Decomposition. arXiv.
+-Luppi et al. (2022) A synergistic core for human brain evolution and cognition.
+Nature Neuroscience 25, 771–782.